Fieldwire/fieldwire_api_docs/source/includes/_tasks.md

 pos_z | Indicates layer of task
-verified_at | Time when task was verified fixed_at | Time when task was fixed owner_user_id | User Id of task's owner is_local | Indicates if task is positioned on floorplan start_at | Time when task is to be started due_at | Time when task is to be fixed sequence_number | Unique sequential identifier of task on project is_private | Indicates if task is private user_ids | Array of User Ids that are following this task tags | Array of strings of all tags on this task's bubbles
+verified_at | Time when task was verified fixed_at | Time when task was fixed owner_user_id | User ID of task's owner is_local | Indicates if task is positioned on floorplan start_at | Time when task is to be started due_at | Time when task is to be fixed sequence_number | Unique sequential identifier of task on project is_private | Indicates if task is private user_ids | Array of User IDs that are following this task tags | Array of strings of all tags on this task's bubbles

 ## Get Tasks